davaya/spdxv3-template-tool/Data3/README.md

 A unit of transfer can:
 - define all elements needed as shown in revision 1
-- reference elements defined in other unit of transfer namespaces
+- reference elements defined in other units of transfer
-- include copies of elements defined in other namespaces
+- include copies of elements defined in other units of transfer

 This example contains just the two new relationship elements created in Revision 2, with references to elements defined in the Revision 1 document.